Skip to content

 You can also specify a schema for the CSV data, as well as other import options.
 For details on specifying import options, see Defining Import Options in the CSV Import guide.

-For example, imagine that you uploaded the following CSV data, which contain information on television shows watched through a streaming service:
+For example, say you upload the following CSV data, which contain information on television shows watched through a streaming service:

 Profile_Name,Start_Time,Title